persicomaria/career_test/doc/Masaryk_University_Recetox.md

 ## The MICROCHEM proposal

-During the year 2018 I had the opportunity to write a IF Marie Curie proposal; it has not been selected but it gave me the chance to explore very interesting emerging research areas like the Chemoinformatics and the methodologies related to the study of promiscuos enzymes.
+During the year 2018 I had the opportunity to write an IF Marie Curie proposal; it has not been selected but it gave me the chance to explore very interesting emerging research areas like the Chemoinformatics and the methodologies related to the study of promiscuos enzymes.
 ![MicrochemWF](mcwf.png)

 [MICROCHEM](https://gitlab.ics.muni.cz/241325/MICROCHEM/)